isomerpages/nparks-heritagetrees/_about-us/About Heritage Trees.md

 <p>Heritage Trees are typically more than 5 metres in girth and are noted
 for their botanical, historical, social, cultural and/or aesthetic value.</p>
 <h3><strong>About the Heritage Tree Scheme</strong></h3>
-<p>The Heritage Tree Scheme was started on 17 August 2001 by National Parks
+<p>The Heritage Tree Scheme was started on 17 August 2001 by the National
-Board to identify, recognise and conserve mature trees in our landscape in view of rising concerns from Singapore's rapid development.</p>
+Parks Board to identify, recognise and conserve mature trees in our landscape.
+With Singapore's rapid development, it is important to conserve our natural heritage.</p>
-<p>In support of this initiative, a Heritage Trees Fund was established by
+<p>In support of this initiative, a Heritage Trees Fund was established with
-The Hongkong and Shanghai Banking Corporation Limited (HSBC), with an initial donation of $125,000.
-The Fund is used to implement a conservation programme to safeguard our Heritage Trees and to promote appreciation of our natural heritage.
+support from The Hongkong and Shanghai Banking Corporation Limited (HSBC), with a donation of $125,000.
+The Fund was used to initiate the conservation programme to safeguard our Heritage Trees and to promote appreciation of our natural heritage.
 Some of these programme initiatives include installation of lightning conductors, interpretive signages, and putting in place a nomination scheme for the community</p>
 <p></p>
 <blockquote>
 <h4><strong>Did you know?</strong></h4>